 Tailgating, or following too closely, is illegal in Charlotte and the State of North Carolina, and is the most common source of chain-reaction car accidents.
 When a driver is tailgating, or driving too close to the “tail” end of another vehicle, reaction time is decreased, and in heavy traffic or poor weather, can lead to a chain reaction collision.

 The Charlotte car accident lawyers at Auger & Auger have been helping the victims of chain-reaction collisions rebuild their lives since 1990.
 We know that the days and weeks following a car accident in are stressful—you may be injured and don’t know where to seek medical attention and may be worrying about how to pay for it, and if your car was not drivable, how to even get to medical appointments.
 This can be compounded by an inability to return to work.
 This is when it is critical to speak to an experienced car accident attorney.
 The insurance company will have a well trained adjuster contact you shortly after the wreck, when you are most vulnerable.
 You might be tricked into saying something you don’t mean, or into downplaying your injury.
-Auger & Auger will protect and preserve your rights, and knows how to maximize your case.
+Auger & Auger Accident and Injury Lawyers will protect and preserve your rights, and knows how to maximize your case.
 Put our 40+ years of combined legal experience to work for you.